ocramz/aeson-schema/README.md

 aeson-schema is an implementation of the [JSON Schema specification](http://json-schema.org).
 It can be used in two ways:

-* To confirm that a JSON value validates against a given schema.
+* To validate JSON value against a schema.
 * To generate a parser for a schema.
 The generated code includes Haskell data structure definitions and FromJSON instances.
 This allows you to use the validated data in a type-safe and convenient way.

 You can install this library using cabal: